-The Vice President for University Advancement and Development is the university's chief advancement and fund-raising officer and is responsible for managing, coordinating, and integrating the university's fundraising and capital development projects with the Kennesaw State University Foundation.
+The Vice President for University Advancement and Development is the university's chief advancement and fund-raising officer and is responsible for managing, coordinating, and integrating the university's fundraising and capital development projects, including annual giving, major gifts, planned giving, corporate and foundation relations, including the Kennesaw State University Foundation, and alumni affairs.

-The University General Counsel and Special Assistant to the President for Legal Affairs is responsible for providing legal counsel and advice to the President's Cabinet and Deans, for ensuring the University's compliance with the laws, and policies and procedures of both Kennesaw State University and the Board of Regents of the University System of Georgia.
+The University General Counsel and Special Assistant to the President for Legal Affairs is responsible for providing legal counsel and advice to the President's Cabinet and Deans, for ensuring the University's compliance with the laws, policies and procedures of both Kennesaw State University and the Board of Regents of the University System of Georgia.